Koppisettibhoomika/Mini-Project-Music-Recommendation-Based-On-Facial-Expression/README.md

   - 48x48 grayscale images of facial expressions.
   - 7 emotion categories.
   - 35,887 images split into training and testing datasets.
   - The training dataset consists of 26915 images and the testing dataset contains 8972 images.
+  - For data set visit https://www.kaggle.com and search fer2013 dataset.

 ---